Overview

 When to see a doctor

-Most styes are harmless to your eye and won't affect your ability to see clearly.
-Try self-care measures first, such as applying a warm washcloth to your closed eyelid for five to 10 minutes several times a day and gently massaging the eyelid.
-Contact your doctor if:
+Most styes are harmless to the eye and won't affect the ability to see clearly.
+Try self-care measures first, such as applying a warm washcloth to your closed eyelid for 5 to 10 minutes several times a day and gently massaging the eyelid.
+Contact a healthcare professional if:

-• Redness and swelling involves the entire eyelid or extends into your cheek or other parts of your face
+• Redness or discoloration and swelling involve the entire eyelid or extend into the cheek or other parts of the face.

 Causes

 A stye is caused by an infection of oil glands in the eyelid.
-The bacterium staphylococcus is commonly responsible for most of these infections.
+The bacterium staphylococcus is a common cause of most of these infections.

 Risk factors

-• Insert your contact lenses without thoroughly disinfecting them or washing your hands first
+• Inserting contact lenses without thoroughly disinfecting them or washing hands first.

-• Have blepharitis, a chronic inflammation along the edge of the eyelid
+• Having a long-lasting inflammation along the edge of the eyelid, called blepharitis.

-• Have rosacea, a skin condition characterized by facial redness
+• Having a skin condition characterized by facial redness, known as rosacea.

 Prevention